springboardmentor09876x-cmd/Unified-Military-Analytics/Milestone_3_Full_Dashboard_Development/README.md

 🔗 **Streamlit Dashboard (Live Demo):** [Open Dashboard](https://unified-military-analytics-d9psbq9jmnxwj7qknig9gf.streamlit.app/)

 > Click the link above to explore the live Quick Stats, Nation Overview, Compare Powers, and Coalition Builder dashboards directly in your browser — no setup required.
+> > ⚠️ **Note:** This app is hosted on Streamlit Community Cloud's free tier, which puts apps to sleep after a period of inactivity.
+If you see a **"This app has gone to sleep due to inactivity"** screen when you open the link, simply click the **"Yes, get this app back up!"** button — the app will restart in under a minute.
+This is normal free-tier behaviour, not a bug.

 ---